sarsteg/Crowdfunding_ETL/README.md

 ### Contents

-* Instructions.pdf - Detailed instructions for the completion of the project.
 * ETL_Mini_Project... .ipynb - Jupyter Notebook to create three databases.
 * Resources folder - contains the two datasets used in the project.
 * ERD - contains entity relationship diagram (ERD) and code used in QuickDB.